sled-rs/sled-rs.github.io/performance.md

 their hands at optimization for the first time.
 But the vast majority of this document applies generally to optimizing programs running on machines, with a few of the hardware effects mentioned being specific to x86 circa 2020.

+Performance is about being thoughtful about the metrics that matter to us and allowing ourselves to be aware of them while making decisions.

 These materials are based on Tyler Neely's Rust workshop content, and have been inspired by the writings of